jeffbass/yin-yang-ranch/README.rst

 - **imagenode**: image capture on Raspberry Pi and other computers using PiCameras, webcams and various OpenCV techniques for image rotation, threshholding, dilation, differencing and motion detection.
+Also sends sensor data, such as temperature and humidity, from sensors attached to the RPi's.
   See `imagenode: Capture and Send Images and Sensor Data. <https://github.com/jeffbass/imagenode>`_
 - **imageZMQ**: Python classes that transport OpenCV images from imagenodes to imagehubs.
+The imageZMQ package is pip installable.
   See `imagezmq: Transporting OpenCV images. <https://github.com/jeffbass/imagezmq>`_
 - **imagehub**: receives event messages, images and sensor data from multiple Raspberry Pi and other computers via imagezmq.
+Stores them to disk files.
+Note that the **imagenodes** don't store any data to the RPi SD cards, but send all their data to the **imagehub** for storage.
   See `imagehub: Receiving and saving images and event data from multiple Raspberry Pi's. <https://github.com/jeffbass/imagehub>`_
 - **librarian**: reads the **imagehub** event logs and stored images to answer questions about them.
 A prototype of the **librarian** code